sclumpus/Graduate_Predictions/README.md

 ## Preface
 For my first personal project, I decided to explore the [Graduate Admission](https://www.kaggle.com/mohansacharya/graduate-admissions) dataset from Kaggle.

-This was to get comfortable with common EDA techniques and employ typical machine learning algorithms to determine the chance of admission for each student.
+This was to get comfortable with common EDA techniques and employ typical machine learning algorithms to determine admission for each student.

 ## Objective
 400 applicants have been surveyed as potential students for UCLA.
 The university weighs certain aspects of a student's education to determine their acceptance.